 Tip 2: Make sure to explain complex aspects to facilitate understanding

-“Four years ago, I came up with an artificial intelligence calendar app that suggests dates and time based on your meetings.
+“Four years ago, I came up with an artificial intelligence calendar app that suggests dates and times based on your meetings.
 The app can be linked to the email and intelligently suggest meetings’ time.”

 5. What Is Meant By Cloud Computing?
 What Are Its Primary Features And Benefits?

-An IT solution architect should keep up-to-date with next generation technologies.
+An IT solution architect should keep up-to-date with next-generation technologies.
 Here, the interviewer wishes to test your understanding of internet-based technologies like cloud computing.